 See more: Which state should you choose to study in the US?

-Depending on each level of study, major, curriculum, and school, there will be separate periods of time.
+Depending on each level of study, major, curriculum and school, there will be separate periods of time.
 On average, the study abroad period will last from 2 to 5 years.

-With a team of American study abroad consultants with more than 50 years of experience, IDP will help you choose the right major and course for your own strengths and orientation.
+With a team of American study abroad consultants with more than 55 years of experience, IDP will help you choose the right major and course for your own strengths and orientation.
 In addition, IDP consultants will also assist you in applying for admission, tracking your progress, receiving a confirmation letter from the school, and registering for the IELTS test with many attractive offers

-In addition to the existing offices in cities, you can consult through an online IDP office and access all online services anywhere.
+In addition to the existing offices in cities, you can consult to study in the U.S. through the online IDP office and access all online services anywhere.

 IDP is a leading study abroad counseling center with more than 55 years of experience in the field of study abroad counseling in Australia, the UK, the US, Canada, New Zealand, and Ireland, helping Vietnamese students realize their dreams of studying in the US.
 To make your journey to conquer your dream of studying in the U.S. more convenient, contact the IDP 19006955 hotline for support.